WordPress/gutenberg/packages/block-editor/src/components/inner-blocks/README.md

 ### `prioritizedInserterBlocks`

 -   **Type:** `Array`
 -   **Default:** - `undefined`.
 Determines which inner blocks should be returned first from the block inserter.
-For example, when inserting a block within the Navigation Block, `core/navigation-link` and `core/navigation-link/page` are the most common inner blocks.
+For example, when inserting a block within the Navigation Block, `core/navigation-link` and `core/navigation-link/page` are the most commonly used inner blocks.
 We can use `prioritizedInserterBlocks` to pass these `navigation-link` blocks as an array so they can be returned first by default from the Navigation Block inserter.